E-mail Us

 Surface Analysis Laboratory Techniques

-Surface analysis laboratory expertise is available on a global basis, with client samples are easily transported to the most appropriate Intertek laboratory for surface analysis projects.
-Surface analysis applications include research and development support, failure analysis, troubleshooting, and quality control.
+Surface analysis expertise from world-class Intertek scientists is available on a global basis.
+Client samples are easily transported to the appropriate Intertek laboratory for surface analysis projects.
+Applications include research and development support, failure analysis, troubleshooting, and quality control.

 Optical Light Microscopy: